 Branksome Hall, Upper Canada College and Public Schools

 We believe strongly in education, and in particular, the International Baccalaureate, which gives not only a great academic and experiential grounding, but a truly world view.
-Branksome, for young women, and UCC, for young men, are two fine examples.
+Branksome Hall, for young women, and Upper Canada College, for young men, are two fine examples.

 Steve Sigurdson Queen’s Law Memorial Fund

 When Steve Sigurdson, a wonderful husband and father, and Manulife’s Executive Vice-President and General Counsel, tragically passed away in November 2016, we were devastated – having lost a friend, confidante, advisor, executive and all-around terrific human being.

 Steve’s colleagues in the legal profession posthumously awarded him their highest honour, The Lifetime Achievement Achievement Award, at the Canadian General Counsel Awards, and Queen’s University established the Steve Sigurdson Queen’s Law Memorial Fund.